-Students wishing to major in English must take a minimum of $\star$ 30 to a maximum of $\star$ 48 at the 200-level or above, including $\star$ 6 at the 400-level.
+Students wishing to major in English must take a minimum of $\bigstar 30$ to a maximum of $\bigstar 48$ at the 200-level or above, including $\bigstar 6$ at the 400-level.
+No course can be used to meet more than one area requirement across and within the areas listed in (1), (2) and (3).

 - ★9 required from three of the following four areas, with ★6 taken at the 200-level. - a.
-Language, Writing

-- b.
+Language, Writing - b.
 Reading Histories - c.
 Textualities - d.
 Reading Politics - (2) ★12 required from four of the following five areas:. - a.
 Old and Middle English Literature and Culture - b.
 Early Modern Literature and Culture - Restoration and Eighteenth-Century Literature and Culture (including American, British, Canadian, and World Anglophone literatures and cultures) - d.
 Nineteenth-Century Literature and Culture (including American, British, Canadian, and World Anglophone literatures and cultures) - e.
 Twentieth-Century Literature and Culture (including American, British, Canadian, and World Anglophone literatures and cultures)